isomerpages/stb-hlb/_application-guidelines/change-of-hotel-keeper.md

 3. Processing of the application will take a minimum of two weeks upon receipt of all the documents required.

 4. You will be informed via SMS and/or e-mail if your application has been approved.
-Payment can then be made online via [GoBusiness Licensing](https://licence1.business.gov.sg){:target="_blank"}.
-Fees for the Hotel-Keeper's Licence must be paid via the GoBusiness Licensing portal before the licence can be issued.
-If the payment is not made within one month, the application will lapse and the applicant will need to submit a new application.

-5. After payment has been made, you will receive a print notification to print the Licence via GoBusiness Licensing.
+5. After the application has been approved, you may proceed to print the Licence via GoBusiness Licensing.
 The step-by-step guide to guide you through the printing of the Licence can be found [here](/files/resources/guides/guide-printing-certificate-licence.pdf).
 The Hotel-Keeper's Licence should be displayed in a conspicuous place, preferably at the Reception Counter of the hotel.

 6. The Hotels Licensing Board reserves the right to prescribe additional conditions or waive existing conditions for any application for a Hotel-Keeper's Licence.